DeCommer/Reference/README.md

 # Reference

-This is a place for my Java reference files as I explore the language
+This is a place for my Java reference files as I build a guide.